Illuminations, Epiphanies, & Reflections

 won one since then.
 Here's how it breaks out:

-The Cubs, though, do hold two impressive World
+The Cubs, though, do hold an impressive World

 The Cubs have fared just a little better in winning league championship